pydemic/mundi/README.rst

 Mundi
 =====

-Mundi is a simple package that provides information about all countries in the world as as a convenient set of classes and Pandas dataframes.
+Mundi is a simple package that provides information about countries and sub-regions with a convenient set of classes and Pandas integration.
 It uses information provided by the popular pycountry package and supplement it with several other data sources using plugins.